SamStudio8/reticulatus/README.md

 #### Simple

 ```
-snakemake -j <available_threads> --reason
+snakemake -j <available_threads> --reason --use-conda
 ```

 #### Advanced (GPU)

+To activate GPU support for reticulatus, you must set the `cuda` key to True in `config.cfg`.
+When invoking Snakemake you can set `--resources gpu=N` where `N` is the number of GPU interfaces you want to use.
+You can ignore this to use all GPU interfaces.

+Currently, the GPU will accelerate the following steps:

+* `polish_racon`: you will need a racon binary compiled with `CUDA`, for your system.
+If you have multiple versions or previously installed racon to your environment, the GPU-enabled version will need to appear on your `$PATH` before any other installed versions of `racon`.
+You can do this by exporting it to your path *after* activating the conda environment for reticulatus.
+* `polish_medaka`: you can use our singularity container defined in `config.yaml`, use your own, or alternatively, skip containerisation altogether and ensure medaka is appropriately installed to your `$PATH`.

+##### GPU Containers

-Additionally you **must** specify `--use-singularity` to use containers **and** provide suitable `--singularity-args` to use the GPU and bind directories.
+To use singularity containers, you **must** specify `--use-singularity` **and** provide suitable `--singularity-args` to use the GPU (`--nv`) and bind directories (`-B`).
 You must bind the directory into which you have cloned reticulatus, as well as any other directories that contain your reads.
 Set the `dir_inside` and `dir_outside` keys to the same path to ensure the file paths inside the container, match those on the outside of the container.

 *e.g.*
 ```
 '--nv -B /data/sam-projects/reticulatus-testing/:/data/sam-projects/reticulatus-testing/ -B /path/to/reads/dir/:/path/to/reads/dir/ -B /path/to/more/reads/dir/:/path/to/more/reads/dir/'
 ```

-You should also set `--resources gpu=N` where `N` is the number of GPU interfaces shown in `nvidia-smi`.
-Don't forget to use the GPU, you must set the `cuda` key to True in `config.cfg`.
+For a full invocation example:

 ```
 snakemake -j <available_threads> --reason --use-conda --use-singularity --singularity-args '--nv -B <dir_inside>:<dir_outside>' -k --restart-times 1 --resources gpu=N
 ```

-Using the GPU will accelerate the following steps:

-* `polish_racon`: you will need a racon binary compiled with `CUDA`, for your system and have it appear on your `$PATH` before any other installed versions of `racon`.
-You can do this by exporting to your path *after* activating the conda environment for reticulatus.
-* `polish_medaka`: you will need to specify an appropriate singularity container in `config.yaml`, or install medaka with GPU support yourself

 ## Housekeeping